HackYourFuture-CPH/JavaScript/javascript1/week1/homework.md

 ---

-Go into the `hyf-homework` repo on https://github.com/ click on the `Pull requests` tab and then click the `New pull request` button
+Go into the ` your hyf-homework` repo on https://github.com/ click on the `Pull requests` tab and then click the `New pull request` button

 ![Create new pull request](assets/create-new-pull-request.png)